Skip to main content

 Learning Objectives:

-• Come for a refresher on the Uniform Guidance Procurement standards and learn where grantees continue to struggle
+• Recall the Uniform Guidance Procurement standards and learn where grantees continue to struggle.

-• Learn practical approaches used by grantees to comply with the Procurement standards
+• Identify practical approaches used by grantees to comply with the Procurement standards.

 2:50 PM – 3:40 PM EDT